netgroup-polito/verefoo/README.md

 e.g.
 `export JDK_HOME=/home/mininet/jdk1.8.0_92`
 - `exec bash`
-- download `verigraph.war` from https://github.com/netgroup-polito/verigraph/tree/neo4j-integration/war
+- clone or download Verigraph at https://github.com/netgroup-polito/verigraph.git;
-- paste the downloaded WARs into `$CATALINA_HOME/webapps`
+- edit the "to_be_defined" fields in tomcat-build.xml;
+- execute the generate-war ant task in order to generate the .war;
 - launch Tomcat 8 with the startup script `$CATALINA_HOME/bin/startup.sh`
 - open a browser and navigate to [this link](http://localhost:8080/manager) and login using `tomcat/tomcat` as username/password
 - you can deploy/undeploy/redeploy the downloaded WARs through the web interface